 Accident-only policies only pay out if your pet has an accident that requires veterinary care, and not if they develop a medical condition.
 This type of cover is usually cheapest, as it offers only a basic level of cover.

 Where can I buy pet insurance?

 There are plenty of insurers offering pet insurance, with some of the bigger names including Petplan.co.uk, Boughtbymany.com, Animalfriends.co.uk, and the charity RSPCA.org.uk.
+You can also get a pet insurance quote using this tool on our website.
 Always make sure you get several different quotes before buying and check online reviews so you can see how the insurer you’re considering using stacks up in terms of customer service.

 As there are so many different policies available, it may be worth using a comparison site such as MoneySuperMarket.com, Gocompare.com or Comparethemarket.com to help filter down the options available to you, and so you can compare the cost of premiums.
 Remember though that the cheapest policy won’t necessarily be best, and you must be comfortable that the level of cover provided will be sufficient.

 If you don’t want to pay for pet insurance, one option is to self-insure and save a bit each month towards vet bills in case your pet does need any treatment in future.
 For example, if you put away £10 each month, after a couple of years you’ll have £240 to put towards the cost of veterinary treatment should your pet need it.
 The downside of self-insuring, however, is that if you pet has an accident or needs emergency treatment early on, you might not have saved enough to cover costs.